cohesity/cohesity-ansible-role/docs/how-to-use.md

 ## Using the Cohesity Ansible Role
 [top](#how-to-use)

-* After [installing the Cohesity Ansible Role](setup.md), you can include the `cohesity.ansible` role and specific tasks along with the supported variables, in your plays.
+* After [installing the Cohesity Ansible Role](setup.md), you can include the `cohesity_ansible_role` role and specific tasks along with the supported variables, in your plays.

 * Below is an example playbook that uninstalls the Cohesity agent (if present), then installs the latest Cohesity agent on all the `linux` hosts in the inventory file.